AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 bare-board systems include a clock that is driven by a dedicated interrupt.
 The application cannot (or at least should not) override the interrupt handler for that interrupt.
-The determination of which interrupts are reserved is implementation-defined.
+The determination of which interrupts are reserved is RTL-defined.
 Attempting to attach a user-defined handler for a reserved interrupt raises :ada:`Program_Error`, and the existing treatment is unchanged.